ananth-she11z/AutoSQL/README.md

 # AutoSQL
-A tool to enumerate and exploit SQL Servers in AD
+## A tool to Enumerate and Exploit SQL Servers in AD Environments.

 ## Features: